dd-bim/IfcTerrain/README.md

 Solibri generally imports almost all IFC information correctly, but is currently unable to display IfcGeometricCurveSet entities.

-## testing software for developer
+## Testing software for developer

-The windows-batch programm is a executiv testing software.
-It reads from the "sample_data folder" the config data ("IFCTerrainTestData/99_JSON") and is exporting the results of the test data to the export folder ("IFCTerrainTestData/00_Export").
-This folder will be opened automaticly.
+The windows-batch program is a executive testing software.
+It reads from the ``IFCTerrainTestData``the config data (``IFCTerrainTestData/ 99_JSON``) and is exporting the results of the test data to the export folder (``IFCTerrainTestData/ 00_Export``).
+This folder will be opened automatically.
 It creates test IFC-data for:

 - LandXML
 - CityGML